-You don’t invest in a coach, course, VA or anything that will help grow your business because you believe: “there’s never enough money,” “I can’t make enough,” “money’s running out and I’m going to be broke,” “that’s too expensive, I simply can’t afford it,”
+You don’t invest in a coach, course, VA, or anything that will help grow your business because you believe: “there’s never enough money,” “I can’t make enough,” “money’s running out and I’m going to be broke,” “that’s too expensive, I simply can’t afford it,”

-You don’t hire the coach, you don’t buy the course, you don’t self-host.
+You don’t hire the coach, you don’t buy the course, and you don’t self-host.
 You don’t outsource or pay for that service.